tardate/LittleArduinoProjects/Radio/ThreeTransistorShortWaveReceiver/README.md

 [![17895](https://img.youtube.com/vi/Qt0ikHhbLLI/0.jpg)](https://www.youtube.com/watch?v=Qt0ikHhbLLI)

 #### Tuning Below 12 MHz

 I've wound a couple of coils for a longer wavelength - aiming to pick up a very strong BBC World Service signal on 9740 kHz.

+NB: in all cases, I've been using 0.9mm diameter copper wire (some with/without insulation).
+Generally a 15mm coil diameter but varying number of turns and length.

 By tuning in to the radiated signal on the Tecsun PL-660, I can verify a tuning range of around 7 MHz to 12MHz.
 However I can't seem to tame the regen: I can get a very faint signal on 9740 kHz, but it is overwhelmed by oscillation or noise (depending on the regen control).

 .. time for some more study to learn how I might get this under control!

 ## Credits and References